 This model of labeling and indirection can be applied to even the most trivial cases.
 Instead of dealing with Joe, you can deal with JoeCorp, whose sole owner is Joe.
 There is really no use in constructing a system of agreements which does not recognize virtual entities.

-Neocameralism deals with the special case of sovereign corporations, or sovcorps (part 5).
+Neocameralism deals with the special case of sovereign corporations, or sovcorps (Chapter 5).
 A sovcorp is a corporation which is not dependent on any other power.
 To make agreements with other sovcorps, it must ensure that it is not in the other sovcorp’s interest to break those agreements—otherwise, it will probably do so.
 How it achieves this is the problem of security.

 Universalism, of course, has its own word meaning “sovcorp.”
 In fact, if you discard every doctrine or mystery of Universalism except for those which determine what a legitimate sovcorp is and whether or not it’s righteous, you’ll find that you still have most of it left.
 As Hume noted, righteousness is not susceptible to logic.
 We cannot disprove Universalism by describing its political doxology as weird.
 We can only attempt to construct an alternative system from which Universalism may strike us as, in retrospect, weird.